AppStaticsX/QRCode-Generator-GUI/README.md

-Simple QR Code Generator using Python
+Simple QR Code Generator Application using Python

 Used libraries
 1. customtkinter